-Thus, please treat the other students in the course with the utmost respect.
+Please treat the other students in the course with the utmost respect.
 If you are participating in a debate, please criticize your opponent's arguments rather than the opponent's identity.
+If you need to say something to your neighbor, whisper it or write a note - those sitting nearby will thank you for your courtesy.